Branded virtual data room hero.

 • Do analytics still track mobile views?

-• Can you manage the data room from mobile (for founders)?
+• Can you manage the data room from mobile?

 If you need a dedicated native app for offline access or complex document management, evaluate enterprise options - but for most fundraising use cases, a responsive web experience is sufficient.